Werejaguar

-The were-jaguar was both an Olmec motif and a supernatural entity, perhaps a deity.
+The werejaguar was both an Olmec motif and a supernatural entity, perhaps a deity.

-The were-jaguar motif is characterized by almond-shaped eyes, a downturned open mouth, and a cleft head.
-It appears widely in the Olmec archaeological record, and in many cases, under the principle of pars pro toto, the were-jaguar motif represents the were-jaguar supernatural.
-The were-jaguar supernatural incorporates the were-jaguar motif as well as other features, although various academics define the were-jaguar supernatural differently.
-The were-jaguar supernatural was once considered to be the primary deity of the Olmec culture but is now thought to be only one of many.
+The werejaguar motif is characterized by almond-shaped eyes, a downturned open mouth, and a cleft head.
+It appears widely in the Olmec archaeological record, and in many cases, under the principle of pars pro toto, the werejaguar motif represents the werejaguar supernatural.
+The werejaguar supernatural incorporates the werejaguar motif as well as other features, although various academics define the werejaguar supernatural differently.
+The werejaguar supernatural was once considered to be the primary deity of the Olmec culture but is now thought to be only one of many.

-Originally, many scholars believed that the were-jaguar was tied to a myth concerning a copulation between a jaguar and a woman.
-Although this hypothesis is still recognized as viable by many researchers, other explanations for the were-jaguar motif have since been put forward, several questioning whether the motif actually represents a jaguar at all.
+Originally, many scholars believed that the werejaguar was tied to a myth concerning a copulation between a jaguar and a woman.
+Although this hypothesis is still recognized as viable by many researchers, other explanations for the werejaguar motif have since been put forward, several questioning whether the motif actually represents a jaguar at all.

 The term is derived from Old English were, meaning "man", and jaguar, a large member of the cat family in the Olmec heartland, on analogy with werewolf.

 Description

-Were-jaguar motif
+Werejaguar motif

-The basic were-jaguar motif combines a cleft head, slanting almond-shaped eyes with round irises, and a downturned open mouth with a flared upper lip and toothless gums.
+The basic werejaguar motif combines a cleft head, slanting almond-shaped eyes with round irises, and a downturned open mouth with a flared upper lip and toothless gums.
 This motif was first described in print by Marshall Saville in 1929 and expanded upon by artist and archaeologist Miguel Covarrubias in his 1946 and 1957 books.
 In this latter book, Indian Art of Mexico & Central America, Covarrubias included a family tree showing the "jaguar mask" as ancestral to all (later) Mesoamerican rain gods.

-At about this time, in 1955, Matthew Stirling set forward what has since become known as the Stirling Hypothesis, proposing that the were-jaguar was the outcome of a mating between a jaguar and a woman.
+At about this time, in 1955, Matthew Stirling set forward what has since become known as the Stirling Hypothesis, proposing that the werejaguar was the outcome of a mating between a jaguar and a woman.

-In response to this groundwork, the were-jaguar became the reigning linchpin of Olmec iconography.
-Nearly any representation showing a downturned mouth or cleft head was described as a "were-jaguar".
-A major 1965 Olmec-oriented exhibition was entitled "The Jaguar's Children" and referred to the were-jaguar as "the divine power of the Olmec civilization".
+In response to this groundwork, the werejaguar became the reigning linchpin of Olmec iconography.
+Nearly any representation showing a downturned mouth or cleft head was described as a "werejaguar".
+A major 1965 Olmec-oriented exhibition was entitled "The Jaguar's Children" and referred to the werejaguar as "the divine power of the Olmec civilization".

-This paradigm was undermined, however, by the discovery that same year of Las Limas Monument 1, a greenstone sculpture that displayed not only a were-jaguar baby, but four other supernaturals, each of whom had a cleft head.
+This paradigm was undermined, however, by the discovery that same year of Las Limas Monument 1, a greenstone sculpture that displayed not only a werejaguar baby, but four other supernaturals, each of whom had a cleft head.
 Based on analyses of this sculpture, in 1976, Peter David Joralemon proposed definitions for eight Olmec supernaturals, each characterised by specific iconographic combinations.